mcote01/itwinjs-core/test-apps/imjs-importer/src/2pc/design.md

 BridgeRunner --> iModelHub: unlock connector channel
 ```

-The diagram may not make it clear that Converter.js is reading from a *stream* of data produced by Reader.x.
-Converter.js picks out data from the stream, converts it to elements and models, and invokes the onElement and onModel callbacks on GenericConnector.js *as it goes along*.
+The diagram may not make it clear that Converter.js is reading from a stream of data produced by Reader.x.
+Converter.js picks out data from the stream, converts it to elements and models, and invokes the onElement and onModel callbacks on GenericConnector.js as it goes along.
+The converter is free to skip unchanged items.

 The Converter.js must implement the following methods for the GenericConnector.js to call: